Point of Know Return: Reception

 Rolling Stone gave the album a mixed review, saying that though the transition to shorter songs generally works, the lyrics are "a wan and ridiculous rehash of the bargain-basement exoticism employed by the British art-rock crowd."
 They commented that though Kansas lacks a virtuoso soloist, the band's ensemble playing is strong and purposeful.
 Robert Taylor of AllMusic wrote that Kansas' "interplay and superior musicianship make this both an essential classic rock and progressive rock recording", despite its "dated sound" and the band's struggle "to maintain a healthy balance of progression combined with pop."

 Point of Know Return would be Kansas' highest-charting album in the US, peaking at No. 4 in January 1978, and would sell four million copies in the US and be certified Quadruple Platinum by the RIAA.

 Cultural impact

 During a debate of greatest "Song 1 Side 1" in history among the lead characters in the movie High Fidelity, Jack Black's character criticizes one of John Cusack's character's proposals as "too obvious, like 'Point of Know Return'".
-The album cover has become an iconic image from the album rock era, appearing on the background of the set of VH1 Classic, on tee shirts worn by characters in movies and on TV, and in other places.

-In October 2009, a live version of the title track was released as a downloadable add-on to the Harmonix video game Rock Band.

-In the 2008 film The Rocker, Rainn Wilson's character Robert Fishman is seen wearing a Point of Know Return T-shirt.

-"Nobody's Home" is sampled by rapper J Dilla on the song "So Far" on his 2016 posthumous release The Diary.
+"Nobody's Home" was sampled by rapper J Dilla on the song "So Far" on his 2016 posthumous release The Diary.
 However, the sample is from a cover version rather than the Kansas recording.

-"Dust in the Wind" was also used in the Highlander: The Series episode "The Darkness" (season 2, episode 4), in which Duncan MacLeod is reliving his memories of Tessa Noel after her death.

-The 2021 film The Suicide Squad features the song "Point of Know Return" playing from a minor character's portable radio.